Projects Abroad | Marine Conservation

 You will be met at Inhambane Airport by a project staff member and accompanied to the project location.

-You will be staying by the beach in Jangamo Bay, backpacker style with a max of 4 people per room (genders will be separated).
+You will be staying by the beach in Jangamo Bay, backpacker style with a max of 4 people per room, option of gender neutral or gender separated rooms.
 You will be fully catered for, so you just need money for drinks, data and treats.
 Bedding and mosquito nets are provided.
 Running water/power is available, with the exception of a few cuts!

 WIFI is not available, but you can buy a local SIM to access the internet through mobile data.
 You must make sure your phone is unlocked from your home NETWORK before you arrive in order for your mobile device to be able to connect to a Mozambique provider.